 It is Day 4 of being sequestered during the coronavirus (COVID-19) pandemic.
 Both the libraries I work for are closed.
-One, the community health-care library, remained open through last Thursday.
-The other, the city-managed branch, had shuttered several days before that.
+One remained open through last Thursday.
+The other, a city-managed branch, had shuttered several days before that.

-I am still working from home for the health-care library.
+I am still working from home for one library.
 I have work to do for now but wonder when things will slow down.
 If this stay-at-home edict remains in place for, say, two or three months, I can’t imagine there would be that much to do from home.
-Right now, I can review a video I was sent home with, and on a Word doc, I’ve started compiling a list of medical graphic novels the library may be interested in purchasing, which is something I had started before leaving.
-I also have a catalog to review and pick out websites we can possibly add to our databases.
+Right now, I have a few assignments to take care of.
 I may have to get creative in coming up with activities in the future, but we have to be doing something work related to be paid.
-For now, I’ve plenty.
+For now, I have plenty.